 Financial Health for Some:

-In addition to financial education resources, Converge wants to help jump-start your retirement planning so you can plan for your future.
-Converge will contribute up to $2,500 to a pastor or church staff member
+In addition to financial education resources, Converge wants to help jump-start your retirement so you can plan for your future.
+Converge will contribute up to $2,500 to a pastor or church staff member to start

 Upon completion of the requirements (see below), the church commits to contributing 6% of the pastor/staff member’s yearly salary into a pension (Defined Benefit).
 To help the church get started, Converge will contribute a portion of the 6% (up

 After being enrolled in the plan for 12 months, the church will pay the full 6% of the pension and Converge will contribute $1,000 toward the pastor/staff member’s Defined Contribution Plan (403b).

 If a pastor makes $50,000 per year, the church will contribute $1,500 and Converge will contribute $1,500 for a total of 6% to the pension in the first year.
 In the second year, the church will contribute the full 6% ($3,000) to the pension.
 Converge will then contribute $1,000 to start the pastor’s Defined Contribution Plan (403b).

 - To be eligible, both the pastor/staff member and the church must meet the following conditions: A paid pastor or staff member working at a Converge church who are at least 23 years old and working a minimum of 1000 hours within a year and are